District of Alberta

+The District of Alberta was a regional administrative district of Canada's North-West Territories.
+It served as an administrative district from 1882 until the creation of the province of Alberta in 1905.
+The District of Alberta and province of Alberta are named in honour of Princess Louise Caroline Alberta, the fourth daughter of Queen Victoria and Prince Albert.

+Brief Overview

-The District of Alberta was one of four districts of the Northwest Territories created in 1882.
+The District of Alberta and three other provisional districts of the North-West Territories were created 8 May, 1882.
 It was styled the Alberta Provisional District to distinguish it from the District of Keewatin which had a more autonomous relationship from the NWT administration.
-Present-day Province of Alberta takes in the District of Alberta and parts of the Districts of Athabasca, Assiniboia and Saskatchewan.
-Alberta became a province in 1905.
+The modern province of Alberta was created 1 September, 1905 from the District of Alberta and parts of the Districts of Athabasca, Assiniboia and Saskatchewan.

 The boundaries of the district were: